 Occupations and Workforce

-Bremen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bremen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bremen is a town of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Bremen who work in sales jobs (20.22%), management occupations (10.16%) and teaching (9.06%).

 Setting & Lifestyle